-Ards and North Down Borough, Northern Ireland, United Kingdom
+Ards and North Down Borough, Northern Ireland, UK

-Welcome to Ards and North Down Borough, Northern Ireland, United Kingdom
+Welcome to Ards and North Down Borough, Northern Ireland, UK

 The county is dripping with history and heritage too, with picturesque towns and villages that will surprise you with their stories and delight you with their charms.